hankbao/libreboot/docs/gnulinux/configuring_parabola.md

 The wiki recommends that if the journal gets too large, you can also simply delete (rm -Rf) everything inside /var/log/journald/\* but recommends backing it up.
-This shouldn\'t be necessary, since you already set the size limit above and systemd will automatically start to delete older records when the journal size reaches it\'s limit (according to systemd developers).
+This shouldn't be necessary, since you already set the size limit above and systemd will automatically start to delete older records when the journal size reaches it's limit (according to systemd developers).

-Finally, the wiki mentions \'temporary\' files and the utility for managing them.\
+Finally, the wiki mentions 'temporary' files and the utility for managing them.\
 \# **man systemd-tmpfiles**\
-The command for \'clean\' is:\
+The command for 'clean' is:\
 \# **systemd-tmpfiles \--clean**\
-According to the manpage, this *\"cleans all files and directories with an age parameter\"*.
+According to the manpage, this *"cleans all files and directories with an age parameter"*.
 According to the Arch wiki, this reads information in /etc/tmpfiles.d/ and /usr/lib/tmpfiles.d/ to know what actions to perform.
-Therefore, it is a good idea to read what\'s stored in these locations to get a better understanding.
+Therefore, it is a good idea to read what's stored in these locations to get a better understanding.

 I looked in /etc/tmpfiles.d/ and found that it was empty on my system.